michelacameletti/tablefootballeducation/README.md

 The two activities can be used independently according to the available time, number of participants, and intended learning goals.

 ---

-# Teaching materials

-Each laboratory session begins with a short instructor-led introduction to probability, conditional probability, and statistical prediction.

-The `teaching_materials/` folder contains the slides used to support this introductory component of the laboratory.
-These materials can be adapted according to students' prior statistical preparation and the version of the activity being implemented.

-**[TO BE UPDATED: list the slide files after uploading them.]**

----

 # Excel Solver

 The logistic regression models contained in the workbooks were estimated in Microsoft Excel by maximizing the log-likelihood using the **Solver** add-in.